10 Little Things to Do When You Don’t Want to Do Anything

 3. Celebrate your victories (even the small ones)

-4. Organize your thoughts
+4. Practice journaling and organize your thoughts

-And there’s always a reason behind our discomfort.
+There’s always a reason behind our discomfort.

 Ask yourself simple questions like: